axellundeby/Power-Grid-Algorithm-/Svar.md

     * * Sorting the edges based on weight = O(E * log E)*
     * * Union-find uses O(V)*
     * * Therefore, the total calculation is O(E * log E) + O(V) + O(E) = O(E * log E) *
-    * **

 ## lca
 * ``lca(Graph<T> g, T root, T u, T v)``: O(n)
     * * I call dfsPath twice, once for u and once for v.
 Then, I use a loop to compare the two paths.
-In the worst case, this comparison will also be O(n).*
+In the worst case, this comparison will be O(n).*
     * * This is beacuse: O(n) for the first dfsPath + O(n) for the second dfsPath + O(n) for the comparison = O(3n), which simplifies to O(n).*

 # helper for lca
 * ``dfsPath(V root, V target, Graph<V> graph)``: O(n)
-    * * With the loop iterating through a node's neighbors, each node is processed only once in DFS due to the parentMap if test.Despite the nested loop, each node and* * * edge is handled once, leading to a runtime of O(n+m).
+    * * With the loop iterating through a node's neighbors, each node is processed only once in DFS due to the parentMap if test.
+Despite the nested loop, *
+    * * each node and edge is handled once, leading to a runtime of O(n+m).
 For a connected graph, with m being at least 1 n−1, the worst-case runtime is O(n).*

 ## addRedundant
 * ``addRedundant(Graph<T> g, T root)``: O(n)